cfpland/frontend/content/guides/04-finding-cfps.md

 <img src="https://i.imgur.com/n827vdA.jpg" class="right" />

-You don't have to have a complete talk ready before you start submitting abstracts to open Calls for Proposals, but you should have some idea what kind of topics you want to speak about.
+You don't have to have a complete talk ready before you start submitting abstracts to open Calls for Proposals, but you should have some idea of what kind of topics you want to speak about.
 While conferences will usually look for a range of talks, you are never going to get a Ruby talk accepted to a Python conference.
 Plus, as Nick points out, that Python conference may not be interesting to you anyway:

 > "Maybe you can get your talk on web accessibility accepted at DjangoCon, but if you aren’t interested in Python, then the rest of the conference will be of minimal value to you."
 > _[Nick Heiner](https://hackernoon.com/how-and-why-to-speak-at-tech-conferences-1d50a3f548e0)_